nodejs/nodejs.org/CONTRIBUTING.md

 This project uses [husky][] for pre-commit hooks.

 Some JSON files are generated during Build time with empty files as placeholders.
 Build time happens when you run `npx turbo serve` or `npx turbo build`.
 We don't want to commit those unnecessary changes.
 Since these files exist in the repository, `.gitignore` won't work for them.
-As the workaround, we have a pre-commit hook to discard those changes.
+As a workaround, we have a pre-commit hook to discard those changes.

 ## Pull Request Policy

 This policy governs how contributions should land within this repository.
-The lines below state the checks and policies to be followed before merging and on the act of merging.
+The lines below state the checks and policies to be followed before merging and in the act of merging.

 ### Before merging

 We recommend a read on our [Collaborator Guide](COLLABORATOR_GUIDE.md#accepting-modifications) for in-depth details on how we accept contributions into this repository.
-The list below describes some of the merging and approval rules adopted in this repository.
+The list below describes some merging and approval rules adopted in this repository.

 - Pull Requests must be open for at least 48 hours (Or 72 hours if the PR was authored on the weekend).
-  - Pull requests might be immediately merged if they contain critical bug fixes, short errata (e.g. typos from previous PRs) or any critical change that is considered a "showstopper" for the operation of the website.
+  - Pull requests might be immediately merged if they contain critical bug fixes, short errata (e.g., typos from previous PRs), or any critical change considered a "showstopper" for the website's operation.
-    - This kind of PRs should only be done by existing collaborators that have write-access and/or signed off by administrators/maintainers.
+    - This kind of PRs should only be done by existing collaborators with write-access and/or signed off by administrators/maintainers.
-    - This rule cannot be used for updates on the `COLLABORATOR_GUIDE.md`, `CONTRIBUTING.md` guide, `CODEOWNERS`, GitHub Actions or any security-impacting file or document that changes the governing policies of this repository.
+    - This rule cannot be used for updates on the `COLLABORATOR_GUIDE.md`, `CONTRIBUTING.md` guide, `CODEOWNERS`, GitHub Actions, or any security-impacting file or document that changes the governing policies of this repository.
-  - Pull requests might be "fast-tracked", which means, they can be merged before the usual 48 hours' notice if a "fast-track" label is added.
+  - Pull requests might be "fast-tracked", meaning they can be merged before the usual 48 hours' notice if a "fast-track" label is added.
     - The person that is fast-tracking the PR (adding the label) must also comment on the PR that they're requesting the PR to be fast-tracked
     - The comment must mention `@nodejs/website` and must have at least one 👍 (or any other sort of approval reaction) if the person fast-tracking the PR is the author of the PR.
-    - Fast-tracking is only allowed for small bug fixes, small feature changes, localisation changes, or other sorts of non-critical/highly-impacting changes that are not covered by the previous rule that allows PRs to be merged immediately.
+    - Fast-tracking is only allowed for small bug fixes, small feature changes, localization changes, or other non-critical/highly-impacting changes not covered by the previous rule that allows PRs to be merged immediately.
     - Fast-tracking cannot be used for updates on the `COLLABORATOR_GUIDE.md`, `CONTRIBUTING.md` guide, `CODEOWNERS`, GitHub Actions, or any security-impacting file or document that changes the governing policies of this repository.
-- There must be no objections after a 48-hour period (Or 72 hours if the PR was authored on the weekend).
+- There must be no objections after 48 hours (Or 72 hours if the PR was authored on the weekend).
 - At least one approval is required for any PR to be merged.
 - Tests must be included in Pull Requests for new features or bug fixes.
-If any test(s) are failing, you are responsible for fixing them.
+You are responsible for fixing any test(s) that fail.

 Each contribution is accepted only if there is no objection to it by a collaborator.
 During the review, collaborators may request that a specific contributor who is an expert in a particular area give an "LGTM" before the PR can be merged.

-In the case that an objection is raised in a pull request by another collaborator, all collaborators involved should try to arrive at a consensus by addressing the concerns through discussion, compromise, or withdrawal of the proposed change(s).
+If an objection is raised in a pull request by another collaborator, all collaborators involved should try to arrive at a consensus by addressing the concerns through discussion, compromise, or withdrawal of the proposed change(s).

 ### When merging

 - All required Status-checks must have passed.
-- All discussions must be resolved.
+- Please make sure that all discussions are resolved.
 - [`squash`][] pull requests made up of multiple commits

 ## Developer's Certificate of Origin 1.1